hpc2n/sphinx-lesson-template/content/motivation.rst

 More about task graphs
 ^^^^^^^^^^^^^^^^^^^^^^

-Lets consider a slightly more complicated situation.
+Let us consider a slightly more complicated situation.
 Consider an algorithm that consists of three steps that are iterated multiple times:

  1. Compute a **diagonal block** (orange).